Student Pilot Solo Endorsement Guide

 Records the TSA-recommended citizenship endorsement when the endorsement method is used instead of keeping document copies.

 Reference aid only.
-Verify the student's make and model, solo timing, TSA documentation method, current regulations, and current FAA guidance before endorsing a logbook.
+Verify the student's make and model, solo timing, airport, airspace, TSA documentation method, current regulations, and current FAA guidance before endorsing a logbook.

 Want help applying this endorsement guidance?